 - The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Group.
 The net assets of the Group (assets less liabilities) are matched by the reserves held by the Group.
 Reserves are reported in two categories.
 The first category of reserves is usable reserves, i.e. those reserves that the Group may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve may only be used to fund capital expenditure or repay debt).
-The second category of reserves is that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets were sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Cash Flow Statement shows the changes in cash and cash equivalents of the Group during the reporting period.
+The second category of reserves is those that the Group is not able to use to provide services.
+This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets were sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Cash Flow Statement shows the changes in cash and cash equivalents of the Group during the reporting period.
 The statement shows how the Group generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Group are funded by way of taxation and grant income or from the recipients of services provided by the Group.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Group's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Group.